marcopennekamp/lore/specification/types.md

-### Atom Types
+### Symbol Types

-An **atom type** describe a specific atom value.
-Only the atom value called `name` can inhabit an atom type `:name`.
+A **symbol type** describes a specific symbol value.
+Only the symbol value called `name` can inhabit a symbol type `:name`.

-The **purpose** of an atom type is to represent some kind of enumerated value, an error or success code, or an alternative to a value or result.
-For example, we can represent option types as sum types `A | :none` where `A` is the type of the present value.
+The **purpose** of a symbol is to represent enumerated values, an error or success code, or an alternative to a value or result.
+For example, we can represent option types as `A | :none` where `A` is the type of the present value and `:none` signifies the empty option.

 ###### Syntax Example